Skip to content

 assert(to != Address::zero(), "transfer to zero address")

-let from_balance = store.balances[from]
+let from_balance = self.balances[from]

 assert(from_balance >= amount, "transfer amount exceeds balance")

-store.balances[from] = from_balance - amount
+self.balances[from] = from_balance - amount

-store.balances[to] += amount
+self.balances[to] += amount

 log.emit(TransferEvent { from, to, value: amount })